 In 1991, TVA built a weir below South Holston Dam to add oxygen to the river when the hydropower plant isn’t generating electricity.
-Oxygen-rich water helps create a sustained habitat for aquatic insects, vegetation and fish—especially bass and trout.
+Oxygen-rich water helps create a sustained habitat for aquatic insects, vegetation and fish.

 South Holston Reservoir is on the South Fork Holston River in northeast Tennessee.
 It extends 24 miles east of the dam into Virginia.
 Construction of the dam began in 1942 but was halted in favor of other wartime construction efforts.
 Building resumed in 1947 and was completed in 1950.

 South Holston is operated for several purposes, including flood damage reduction, power production, aquatic ecology and augmentation of the flow of water during drier periods.